 Ph.D. in Sociology, University of Chicago, 2000

-Focuses on gender and racial/ethnic inequality in educational experiences and student achievement in STEM fields from a sociological perspective.
+Focuses on the social construction of gender and racial/ethnic inequality in educational opportunities and experiences in STEM fields from a sociological perspective.
 Methodological expertise in quantitative research methods and analyses of large scale datasets.

 Editorial Board, American Educational Research Journal,